attilammagyar/js80p/README.md

     * If the new note is released, and the previous note is still held, then the previous note is restarted.

-    * If the [PRT](#usage-synth-common-prt) setting of an oscillator is set to a value above 0, then that oscillator will smoothly glide its frequency and volume to match the new note's pitch and velocity.
+    * If the [portamento length](#usage-synth-common-prt) setting of an oscillator is set to a value above 0, then that oscillator will smoothly glide its frequency and volume to match the new note's pitch and velocity.

  * **M HOLD**: same as **MONO**, but Note Stop events are ignored until a different note handling setting is selected, or until a Sustain Pedal Off